Knowledge

 The use of liquid nitrogen at -196°C not only facilitates fine grinding but also ensures uniform dispersal of flavors and protection of heat-labile components.

-This technique is widely used in various industries, including food processing, manufacturing, steel grinding, and recycling, to overcome the challenges faced with conventional grinding methods.
+This technique is widely used in various industries such as food processing, manufacturing, steel grinding and recycling to overcome the challenges faced by conventional grinding methods.

 5 Key Points Explained